3dem/relion-documents/source/Installation.rst

 ---------------------------

 For |RELION|, we source the following C-shell setup in our ``.cshrc`` file.
-You'll need to change all the paths for your own system, and translate the script in case you use a bash shell (which uses export instead of setenv, etc).
+You'll need to change all the paths for your own system, and translate the script in case you use a bash shell (which uses `export` instead of `setenv` etc).

 ::